macmanes-lab/protocols/RNATagSeq_polyA_first.md

   - Pipette out and discard clear solution
   - Add 200uL fresh 80% EtOH without removing from magnet, incubate for 30sec, Pipette off supernatant.
   - Repeat 80% EtOH wash.
 Let air dry for 3min
-  - Elute off beads with 8 uL nuclease free water (uing the whole sample - not trying to have any in reserve)
+  - Elute off beads with 8 uL nuclease free water (using the whole sample - not trying to have any in reserve)

 #### QC

-  - QC: Save 1.2 uL from remaining RNA before addition of SUPERase-IN
+  - QC: Save 2 uL from remaining RNA before addition of SUPERase-IN
   - Run 8 random samples on Qubit (hsRNA) and another 8 on Tapestation RNA High Sensitivity tape to check the fragmentation profile.
   - **If only running 8 samples total, do all on Tapestation and Qubit
   - Add 1uL SUPERase-IN (20U/uL) to the sample and store at -80°C if not proceeding to ligation.